 5. Transition out of the Swaddle

-If your baby is ready to drop the swaddle, then start the transition while they’re still in the SNOO.
 You can swaddle with one arm out for a few nights, then leave the other arm out as well.
 You can do this process in the SNOO and then you’ll move your baby to a sleep sack when you move them to the crib.

 6. Start Wean Mode

-The SNOO has a weaning mode that keeps the bassinet stationary unless your baby starts to cry.
-As your baby settles, the SNOO returns to stationary but continues with white noise.
-As you start to swaddle your baby with one arm out, you can turn the weaning mode on at the same time to help wean your baby off the constant motion of the SNOO.
+When you start to swaddle your baby with one arm out, you can turn the weaning mode on at the same time to help wean your baby off the constant motion of the SNOO.

 7. Start at Night Time

-Naps can be really tricky for babies who are under 6 months old.
-It’s very common if your young baby only naps 30 minutes, so I always have my families start with night sleep first when they’re making a transition.
+It’s very common for young babies to only nap 30 minutes, so I always have my families start with night sleep first when they’re making a transition.

-We want to avoid an overtired baby, so when you’re transitioning from SNOO to crib, start the transition at night first and continue to offer naps in the crib until your baby’s night sleep improves in the crib.
+We want to avoid an overtired baby, so when you’re transitioning from SNOO to crib, start the transition at night first and continue to offer naps in the SNOO until your baby’s night sleep improves in the crib.

-8. Baby Bedtime Routine
+8. Establish A Bedtime Routine

 Make your bedtime routine one that you can do each night, even when you travel to help your baby acclimate in new places.